Ziggs Build Guide by Littlev

 Magic Damage: 75 / 120 / 165 / 210 / 255 (+65% of ability power)

-This is your main source of damage and your main source of poking and damage.
+This is your main tool to dish out damage and about the safest poke ingame.
 Because of the low cooldown and the rather high mana cost, I advice you to get the blue buff as soon as possible if your intentions are to spam this spell.

 Satchel Charge - Ziggs flings an explosive charge that detonates after 4 seconds, or when this ability is activated again.
 The explosion deals magic damage to enemies, knocking them away.
 Ziggs is also knocked away, but takes no damage.

 Cooldown: 26 / 24 / 22 / 20 / 18 seconds

 Magic Damage: 70 / 105 / 140 / 175 / 210 (+35% of ability power)

 This is both used for utility and for damage, but mostly for utility because of the Flash effect Satchel Charge has.
 If placed correctly, it can also hinder enemy movement and knock them slightly towards their inevitable death.
 Remember to use this spell to get away and to keep enemies off you and your friends.
 Also keep in mind that advanced Ziggs players also use this to charge at their enemies, often combined with Hexplosive Minefield to prevent escaping.

 Hexplosive Minefield - Ziggs scatters 11 proximity mines in a circular area nearby.
 Each will detonate on enemy contact, dealing magic damage and slowing them for 1.5 seconds.
 Enemies who have already hit a mine will take 40% damage from additional mines.
 The mines are visible to all players and last for 10 seconds.

 Cost: 70 / 80 / 90 / 100 / 110 mana

 Magic Damage of First Mine: 40 / 65 / 90 / 115 / 140 (+30% of ability power)